Journalist of the Year

 Submissions must include work from at least 5 of the following categories:

-- Leadership & Team Building
+- Editing, Leadership and Team Building